Otis Taylor (American football)

-Otis Taylor (August 11, 1942 – March 9, 2023) was an American professional football player who was a wide receiver.
-He played college football at Prairie View A&M University.
-He was drafted by the American Football League's Kansas City Chiefs in the fourth round (29th overall) of the 1965 AFL Draft.
-He was also selected in the 15th round of the 1965 NFL Draft by the Philadelphia Eagles.
-He chose to play in the AFL for the Chiefs where he would spend his entire career.
+Otis Taylor Jr. (August 11, 1942 – March 9, 2023) was an American professional football wide receiver who played in the American Football League (AFL).
+He played college football for the Prairie View A&M Panthers and was selected by the Kansas City Chiefs in the fourth round of the 1965 AFL draft.
+He was also selected in the 15th round of the 1965 NFL draft by the Philadelphia Eagles, but he chose to play in the AFL for the Chiefs where he would spend his entire career.